unocss/unocss/packages/preset-icons/README.md

 The way you include the icon collections should be installing it from `@iconify/json` or adding each collection from its own package using `@iconify-json/<collection>`.

-If you include `@iconify/json` or a lot of individual collections may cause degradation, since this preset will need to traverse all collections to find the requested icon.
+If you include `@iconify/json` or a lot of individual collections, it may cause degradation, since this preset will need to traverse all collections to look up the requested icon.

-This configuration option allow you to hint this preset what collections are you using, and so, it will only find on these collections.
+This configuration option will allow you to hint this preset what collections are you using, and so, it will only find on these collections.

-This option can be also be used to load your own icons, you only need to provide the loader via `Awaittable`, and os you can for example read your svg icons from some directory.
+This option can be also be used to load your own icons, you only need to provide the loader via `Awaitable`, and so you can, for example, read your svg icons from some directory.

 ### Layer